osslab-pku/SILENCE/readme.md

 ## How to start?

 1. The dataset is stored in the `package` collection in the `license` database.
-The dataset is under the `data` directory and you need to import it into MongoDB.
+You can get the dataset in `data` directory and you need to import it into MongoDB.
 Run:
 ```
 mongoimport --uri=mongodb://127.0.0.1:<MONGO_PORT> --db=license --collection package --drop package.json
 ```